-The toolKit call (See Reference 4) PGS_CSC_SCtoORB transforms the instrument view vector in spacecraft coordinates to (x,y,z) orbital coordinates and the cone angle is defined by $z = \cos \alpha$.
+The toolKit call (See Reference 4) PGS\CSC\SCtoORB transforms the instrument view vector in spacecraft coordinates to (x,y,z) orbital coordinates and the cone angle is defined by $z = \cos \alpha$ .

-SCI-19 Count Conversion SW Sample Offsets

-SCI-20 Count Conversion TOT Sample Offsets
+- SCI-19 Count Conversion SW Sample Offsets SCI-20 Count Conversion TOT Sample Offsets - SCI-21 Count Conversion WN Sample Offsets

-SCI-21 Count Conversion WN Sample Offsets
+SCI-21a Count Conversion LW Sample Offsets (FM 6)

-These three parameters contain the detector count offsets for the SW, TOT and WN detector channels, respectively. (count) [N/A] {Section 5.2.2 BDS SDS Summary}
+These three parameters contain the detector count offsets for the SW, TOT and WN/LW detector channels, respectively. (count) [N/A] {Section 5.2.2 BDS SDS Summary}

-Each of these offset parameters are written to the output product as a HDF Science Data Set (SDS) structure.
-Each structure is organized as a 4 x 660 matrix of 32-bit floating point numbers and can be depicted as 4 sets of 660 sample based offset values (See Figure 4-7).
+Each of these offset parameters is written to the output product as an HDF Science Data Set (SDS) structure.
+Each structure is organized as a 4 x 660 matrix of 32-bit floating-point numbers and can be depicted as 4 sets of 660 sample based offset values (See Figure 4-7).
 During processing, one or more sets of offsets are used in the count conversion process, depending on the elevation and azimuth modes of the instrument.